Avila is one of Spain’s magnificent fortress cities located in central Spain

-Located within a hotel of the same on Calle de Cepedas the Meson del Rastro is beautiful restaurant with dark wood-beamed interior serving quality Castilian cooking.
-The hotel was founded in 1881 and is situated only a few meters away from the birth place of Santa Maria de Jesus.
+Located within a hotel of the same on Calle de Cepedas the Meson del Rastro is a beautiful restaurant with dark wood-beamed interior serving quality Castilian cooking.
+The hotel was founded in 1881 and is situated only a few meters away from the birthplace of Santa Maria de Jesus.
 If you are looking for authentic robust Castilian food then this is the place for you.
-The chefs menu gustacion is highly recommended at under €40 per person, other popular dishes include white beans with chorizo, the roast lamb and beef dishes.
+The chef's menu gustacion is highly recommended at under €40 per person, other popular dishes include white beans with chorizo, the roast lamb and beef dishes.

 Located right on the Plaza de la Catedral, 15 this fine dining restaurant offer authentic Castilian food in picturesque surrounding with a large terrace overlooking the main cathedral square.
 The plush dark interiors make this a perfect setting to enjoy a wide range of dishes including the Carpaccio of Beef fillet, the homemade ham croquettes, a delightful Castilian soup and the “broken” fried eggs with Spanish cured ham.

 Recommended accommodation in Avila